invertase/react-native-firebase/pages/typescript.md

 ---
 title: TypeScript
-description: Using Typescript with React Native Firebase
+description: Using TypeScript with React Native Firebase
 ---

-# Typescript
+# TypeScript

-The React Native Firebase project comes with out of the box support for TypeScript.
+The React Native Firebase project comes with support for TypeScript.
 The project provides Ambient Declarations for each Firebase module, without having to install any additional dependencies.

 ## Example